jlindeloef/carrotland/README.md

 Ideas were also taken from The Code Institute's learning plattform and projects.

 ### Acknowledgements
-My mentor Medale Oluwafemi for guidance and inspiration and reviewing.
+My mentor Gareth McGirr for guidance and inspiration and reviewing.
-David Calikes for supporting and cheering!
+Also a great thanks to Code Institutes tutors and Student support who has been a great help during this project.
 Ideas were taken from The Code Institute's learning plattform and projects.